Create engaging training videos in 160+ languages.

 What is an L&D roadmap?

-It lays out what gets built, when, and by whom.
-It should align to business cycles such as planning, budgeting, and performance reviews.
-A roadmap makes priorities actionable by introducing sequencing, ownership, and timelines.
+An L&D roadmap defines how strategy turns into work over time.
+It lays out what gets built, when, and by whom, and aligns to business cycles such as planning, budgeting, and performance reviews.

 Why do L&D teams need both a strategy and a roadmap?